1977 FIBA Europe Under-16 Championship

-The 1977 FIBA Europe Under-16 Championship (known at that time as 1977 European Championship for Cadets) was the 4th edition of the FIBA Europe Under-16 Championship.
+The 1977 FIBA Europe Under-16 Championship (known at that time as 1977 FIBA European Championship for Cadets) was the 4th edition of the FIBA Europe Under-16 Championship.
 The cities of Le Touquet and Berck, in France, hosted the tournament.
 Turkey won their first title.

 Preliminary round

 The twelve teams were allocated in two groups of six teams each.